What’s new at #AAM2021

 Use your eBag to easily save the material you collect over the course of the conference.
 Collect contact information from new colleagues, handouts from presenters, posters, exhibitor resources, and more!

-*Due to the limitations of a small-scale new pilot program, space is limited to 50 participants who must be registered for the Annual Meeting, and indicated an interest in participating, by April 1.
-The 50 attendees will be selected at random from among those who indicated interest to participate and notified by May 1.
+**Due to the limitations of a small-scale new pilot program, space is limited.
+Those who indicated their interest during registration prior to April 1 will be notified by May 1 if they are among the 50 attendees selected at random to participate.
 Selected attendees will be sent a form to indicate their preferred coaches.